We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Half the reason for having a board game in your cabinet at the ready is so that you can break it out at the drop of a hat to shake up date night, or stave off boredom on weekends.
 Most board games can keep a range of three to five players occupied, but they can often be prohibitive in larger groups and can even make others feel excluded if the game doesn’t fit the group size.

 Board games formatted for a large group tend to lean into “party” mechanics over strategy and logic, favoring quicker moves, a faster pace, and less waiting in between turns than traditional turn-based board games.
-Keeping players entertained is obviously a mandatory trait in a board game of any size and scale, but the best board games for a large group will include frequent and explosive bursts of activity that will ensure that players stay engaged, and not just entertained.
+Keeping players entertained is obviously a mandatory trait in a board game of any size and scale, but board games for a large group will include frequent and explosive bursts of activity that will ensure that players stay engaged, and not just entertained.
 There are many varieties of board game that cater to these large group settings, but not all are created equal.
 In our book, the best board game for a large group will seamlessly integrate into and facilitate the endurance of a lively party dynamic.

-Best board game for large groups: Telestrations
+Best for large groups: Telestrations

 Telestrations is designed to be an entertaining large-group icebreaker with games that last from between 30 to 60 minutes, featuring a system that’s similar to charades that leans heavily on guessing words and phrases.
 This version includes 1700 guess words and phrases, as well as eight dry, erase markers, sketchbooks, cleaning cloths, and one 60-second timer.